Community Benefit Committee

 The level of contribution is expected to be commensurate with the level of gaming activity undertaken and the level of contribution as may be determined by the minister from time-to-time.

-Section 68B of the Gaming Control Act outlines the requirements for the Community Benefit Committee to monitor the contributions made to the community by clubs.
+Section 68B of the Gaming Control Act outlines the requirements for the Director-General to monitor the contributions made to the community by clubs.

 Under Section 36 of the Gaming Machine Act, the Director-General of Licensing can require a club to provide information that the Director-General considers appropriate to assess the contribution that the club is making to the community and, in particular, its contribution through gaming machines.
 To assist clubs in providing information about their community contributions, a reporting pro-forma has been developed by the Community Benefit Fund Secretariat.

 Go to the Northern Territory Government website to read the guidelines for keeping records about, and reporting on, clubs' contribution to their communities.